ionic-team/capacitor-site/pages/docs/v3/guides/push-notifications-firebase.md

 end
 ```

-Once done, head to the root of your project and `cd ios && pod install` to install the correct pods to your extension.
+Once done, head to the root of your project and `cd ios/app && pod install` to install the correct pods to your extension.

 Head back to XCode and load your `NotificationService.swift` file which should be under a new folder named `NotificationServiceExtension` like the following: